Bilal Philips: Bannings

 One of Philip's works entitled "The Fundamentals of Tauheed" has been described as "extremist" by the United Kingdom prison service.
 As a consequence, this book has now been removed and banned from prisons.

 In May 2017, Philips was banned from entering Denmark for two years along with other preachers including Salman al-Ouda and Terry Jones.

+Intra-Salafi disagreement

+Within the Salafi community, one Abu Khadeejah has alleged that Bilal Philips has been a “deceitful defender of Ahl ul Bida” (i.e. of innovation in Islam), and a proponent of “Ikhwaanee Manhaj” (i.e. the religious method or interpretation of the Muslim Brotherhood).
+Philips has replied lamenting intra-Salafi infighting and accusing his critics of being excessively quarrelsome and deficient in their knowledge of Islam.

+Another work (non-Salafi) critiquing Philips is a compilation of critical essays, A Critical Analysis of The Contradictions of Dr. Bilal Philips from www.darulikhlaas.co.nr.